VivianGoshashy/Machine-Learning/README.md

 # Machine-Learning

 Independent Study on Machine Learning.
 I will look into Overfitting and Regularization, Optimization, and Supervised and Unsupervised Learning topics.

 1. Introduction, Overfitting, and Regularization

+Regularization:

+This is the technique that helps in avoiding overfitting and also it increasese model interpretability

+This is a form of regression, that constrains / regularizes or shrinks the coefficient estimates towards zero.

+In addition, this technique discourages learning a more complex or flexible model, so as avoid the risk of overfitting.

+Overfitted Model:

+The model is not able to predict the output or target column for the unseen data by introducing noise in the output.

+"Noise" - this means those data points in the dataset which don't really represent the true properties of your data, but only due to a random chance.

+Types of Regularization Techniques

+1. Ridge Regression
+2. Lasso Regression